dmagro/boty/README.md

 # boty
 Example ruby Slack bot that uses the [slack-ruby-bot](https://github.com/slack-ruby/slack-ruby-bot) gem.
-This repository is meant to be a simple example of how to use the slack-ruby-bot gem in fast hacky way.
+This repository is meant to be a simple example of how to use the slack-ruby-bot gem that was done in a fast hacky way.